With Digital Yuan And Digital Euro Coming Soon, How Important Is Bitcoin For Our World?

 Bitcoin As The Most Trusted Cryptocurrency

 Stablecoins.
 Yep, built directly on the blockchain but without price speculation problem.
-Stablecoins have 1-to-1 valuation to fiat currencies, with USD-based stablecoins take the center stage.
-And these stablecoins have helped so many crypto traders to be able to hedge against their crypto holdings without the need to exchange to fiat.
+Stablecoins have a 1-to-1 valuation to fiat currencies, with USD-based stablecoins taking the center stage.
+And these stablecoins have helped so many crypto traders to be able to hedge against their crypto holdings without the need to exchange for fiat.

 The problem with this kind of mindset is that it completely misses the point of Bitcoin.
 Yes, Bitcoin has been maintained by blockchain technology, but its existence is not to just introduce blockchain technology.
 Its existence is a political protest to tell central banks that people should be able to control money, not just central bank policies that don’t even get voted in by the people.

-And because of this reason, it’s easy to see that Bitcoin will remain the most trusted cryptocurrency (way above digital fiat currencies), due to its record being decentralized, secure, and everybody can participate in mining it.
+And because of this reason, it’s easy to see that Bitcoin will remain the most trusted cryptocurrency (way above digital fiat currencies exchange), due to its record being decentralized, and secure, and everybody can participate in mining it.

 People Will Be Forced To Use Digital Fiat, But Bitcoin Remains An Attractive Asset

 At the end of the day, Bitcoin is considered attractive for two different reasons.
 One is for being an uncontrollable cryptocurrency with a decentralized mindset.
 And two, because people make good gains by trading it.
 This kind of ROI is not possible with digital fiat except if you come back to forex trading with huge leverage.

 At the end of the day, people love cryptocurrencies for their volatility.
 Removing price volatility and calling it cryptocurrency adoption wouldn’t actually benefit anybody, as the main point of Bitcoin is to give back that control to the people and not let central banks keep interfering with money supply policy.